 Prerequisites

 For this guide, an installation of the Debian operating system with GNOME Desktop Environment is required.
 You can download the installation media with the live installer on the Debian LIVE ISO download page (download the ISO with GNOME included).
-Once you boot from it, you will notice the "Install Debian" icon you should click on to start the installation.
-From there, a guided graphical installer will start, which will lead you through the installation of the operating system.
+Once you boot from it, you will notice the “Install Debian” icon you should click on to start the installation.
+From there, a guided graphical installer will start, which will lead you through the operating system installation.

-You can also go through our guides on Debian Minimal Installation, Initial Customization, and GNOME Desktop Environment Installation for a more "finely-grained" installation of Debian Desktop.
-Whatever suits you best.
+You can also follow our guides below for a more “finely-grained” installation of Debian Desktop—whatever suits you best.

 GNOME Customization Resources

-Before starting with GNOME customization, a few software packages must be installed.
-Also, we will show you how to add all the resources required to fully customize your GNOME interface.
-That includes a GTK4 theme, GNOME Shell theme, icons pack, wallpaper, and user profile picture.
+A few software packages must be installed before starting with GNOME customization.
+We will also show you how to add all the resources required to fully customize your GNOME interface, including a GTK4 theme, GNOME Shell theme, icons pack, wallpaper, and user profile picture.

 Required Software

-If you followed our guides from the prerequisites section, you should already have most of the software required for this guide installed.
-As an optional reading, you can also check our Debian Recommended Applications guide.
+If you followed our guides from the prerequisites section, you should already have installed most of the software required for this guide.
+You can also check our Debian Recommended Applications guide as an optional reading.
 Nevertheless, you can run the command below in the terminal to make sure everything required is really installed:

 sudo apt install -y --no-install-recommends chrome-gnome-shell gnome-shell-extension-dashtodock gnome-shell-extension-manager gnome-shell-extensions gnome-shell-extensions-extra gnome-tweaks conky-all mpd lua5.4 jq imagemagick

-Optionally, you can install the "Just Perfection" extension also.
+Optionally, you can also install the “Just Perfection” extension.
 It needs to be installed in Extension Manager, so if you opt for it, click on Show Applications (01) followed by Extension Manager (02):

 Extension Manager